curl/curl/docs/ECH.md

 ```

 At that point, you could copy the base64 encoded value above and try again.
-For now, this only works for the OpenSSL and boringssl builds.
+For now, this only works for the OpenSSL and BoringSSL builds.

 ## Default settings